s-ajaykumar/Treeyaa-WhatsApp-AI-Chatbot/README.md

-# 🛒 Treeyaa WhatsApp AI Chatbot
+# 🛒 About

-Treeyaa is an AI-powered WhatsApp chatbot that can do grocery ordering.
+- WhatsApp chatbot that orders grocery items.
-Customers can order groceries using **text or voice** Bot responds like a friendly store salesperson.
+- Customers can order groceries using **text or voice**

 ---

-## Features
+## Technical Flow

-- **Voice ordering** powered by speech-to-text
-- **Natural text conversations** with AI
-- **Real-time stock checking** (presence & availability)
-- Converses like a store salesperson
-- Outputs every response in **structured JSON**
+1. Chat history of user - fetched from MariaDB.
+2. SarvamAI - converts user voice into text.
+3. user query = (chat history + user text)
+4. Gemini(text) - responds to user query.
-- Uses tool calling to interact with the store’s stock DB
+    -> Calls a tool to get stock database.
+    -> Finds whether requested grocery items exists and have sufficent stock in database.
+    -> If insufficient stock, clarifies with the user telling existing stock details.
+    -> Finally creates an order response.
+5. (user text + gemini response) - Added to chat history(MariaDB).
+6. Stock is reduced in stock database(MariaDB).

+- All AI responses are **JSON**

 ---